Bjervamoen

 Bjervamoen or Lunde is a village in Nome Municipality in Telemark county, Norway.
 The village is located along the river Straumen, about 10 km west of the village of Ulefoss, about 10 km east of Flåbygd, and about 15 km south of Bø i Telemark.
 The village is located along the Telemark Canal and the Sørlandsbanen railway line.

-The 1.59 km2 village has a population (2022) of 1,471 and a population density of 927 PD/km2.

-The village was the administrative centre of the old municipality of Lunde which existed until 1964.
-Since then, the village area has also been informally known as "Lunde".
 Lunde Church is located in the village.

+The 1.72 km2 village has a population (2025) of and a population density of 910 PD/km2.

+History

+The village was the administrative centre of the old Lunde Municipality which existed until 1964.
+Since then, the village area has also been known as "Lunde".